lorenzo-stoakes/zeptux/README.md

 # Zeptux

-__NOTE:__ Zeptux is on hold for the time being as I am busy improving my algorithm skills and playing with __memtux__.
+__NOTE:__ Zeptux is on hold for the time being as I am busy working on the [memory management book](https://ljs.io/book.html).
 I plan to return to it at a later date.

 Zeptux is an in-development, opinionated, UNIX-like kernel which may or may not target POSIX conformity.